mpvqc/mpvQC-gtk/Readme.md

 ## FAQ

-* Are there plans for a Windows version?
+* Are there plans for Windows Binaries?
-  > Yes, but we don't have a date for that yet
+  > Yes, we will provide binaries with `v1.0`
 * How can I contribute code to the project?
   > Please read the **development section** from the [contributing guide](CONTRIBUTING.md)
   > Then create or select an issue or tackle one of the todos in the code